unfor19/terraform-multienv/README.md

 ## Assumptions

-- All environments, `development`, `staging` and `production` are maintained in the same git repository
-- `development` and `staging` are in the same AWS account, `production` is in a different AWS account
-- Branches names are aligned with environments names [`development`, `staging`, `production`]
+- Branches names are aligned with environments names, for example `development`, `staging` and `production`
 - The CI/CD tool supports the variable `${BRANCH_NAME}`, for example `${DRONE_BRANCH}`

-- We're going to create a VPC, Subnets and Routing Tables per environment (all free)
+- Multiple Environments

+  - You have multiple environments, for example `development`, `staging` and `production`
+  - All environments are maintained in the same git repository
+  - Hosting environments in different AWS account is supported (and recommended)

 - Variables